MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ### :dart: Features

-The user is required to make an account before using the features mentioned here.
+The user is required to make an account before using the features mentioned here, which is done using the login and register pages.

 - The client can fill out a form with desired date and hour for his appointment.
 The form will also include details about the problem.
 The client can attach images/videos if he thinks it is necessary.
 - The client can view his appointments and their status in his account page